 Anterior Cruciate Ligament Tear (ACL Tears):

-What is the Anterior Cruciate Ligament (ACL)?
+Define the Anterior Cruciate Ligament (ACL)

 - An anterior cruciate ligament (ACL).